Frequently asked advising questions

 To declare a second major, please sign up for an advising appointment through our Advising page.
 Students will then need to obtain a signature from their other departmental adviser and are recommended to speak with their other adviser to go over their academic plan.

 If an internship is communication-related, COM 395 is a way to receive 1-2 credits in a given quarter (max 5 credits for a degree).
-Students will need to first be given an offer from an organization for an internship and then fill out the COM 395 application form and send it to Senior Academic Adviser, Virgel Paule, at email@example.com, for evaluation and an add code.
+Students will need to first be given an offer from an organization for an internship and then fill out the COM 395 application form found on Handshake in order to enroll.
 Please visit our Internships page for more information.

 If you are studying abroad outside of a UW program, you will need to meet with the UW Study Abroad Office and obtain a course evaluation sheet.
 Each course will then need to be matched with the matching UW department and be signed off by a departmental adviser.